 Safety is everyone's responsibility, and you can show your commitment by taking our SafeAtWork pledge.
 Doing your part today can help save a life tomorrow – maybe even your own.

 How is safety in your workplace progressing?
 The National Safety Council offers consulting and research services to help you track, evaluate and improve your safety management system.

 Some of the best feedback is through the opinions of the people who matter most: your employees.
 NSC has more than 20 years of experience in surveys and analyzing data.
 Let us help you find your strengths and weaknesses.

-Contract workers often perform higher risk jobs with little management supervision.
-An NSC study looks at the impact of contractor management programs on contractor safety.
+NSC study on the impact of contractor management on safety.

-NSC publishes magazines for safety pros, workers and their families; newsletters for a variety of audiences; and books for professionals and students.
+Magazines for safety pros, workers and families, newsletters for a variety of audiences, and books for professionals and students.

 The National Safety Council eliminates preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.
 Donate to our cause.

 The National Safety Council is a nonprofit, 501(c)(3) organization.